mviegas/blog-posts/en/2021/02/messaging-concepts-system-threading-channels.md

 ---
-title: 'Messaging: practical basic concepts with System.Threading.Channels'
+title: 'Messaging: Point-to-point Channels and Competing Consumers'
 published: false
 description: 'In this post, we will showcase an abstraction of messaging channels using the System.Threading.Channels library.'
 tags: ['distributedsystems','architecture','messaging','dotnet']